ContentMine/ami/docs/AMI.md

 │   ├── WORDS.md
 ...
 ```
-Some example files for clinical trials.
+Then a directory with some example files (here clinical trials).
 ```
 ├── examples
 │   ├── http_www.trialsjournal.com_content_16_1_1